longtownhistory/longtownhistory.github.io/README.md

 ### Adding images

-Item images are found in the "/assets/items" folder.
+Item images are in the ["/assets/collections"](https://github.com/longtownhistory/longtownhistory.github.io/tree/master/assets/collections) folder, nested in a folder named for each descendant.
 Items can have many photos associated with them.
 Simply name the photo with the item's unique ID and then an underscore and a number (e.g. 15g_1.jpg, 15_2.jpg).

 Each item should also have a smaller thumbnail (cropped to 768 pixels square on both sides) and named after the item id with a "_th" added (e.g. 15h_th.jpg)

 ### Customizing colors and fonts.

+Most of the customization can be done in the file at ["/assets/css/main.scss"](https://github.com/longtownhistory/longtownhistory.github.io/blob/master/assets/css/main.scss).

+#### Color choices

+Web-based platforms use something called "hex color": a 6-digit color "ID" with 2 digits each for red, green and blue.
+For instance, bright red is #cc0000.
+Choose colors here: [https://htmlcolorcodes.com/color-picker/](https://htmlcolorcodes.com/color-picker/).
+Search and replace our colors with yours:

+- light background: fbf2e3
+- nav-bar text: faf5e8
+- headers: 592a07
+- links: 733d15
+- visited links: 9f6233

+#### Font choices

-Most of the customization can be done in the file at "/assets/css/main.scss".
-If your community chooses to change fonts, the new font will need to be embedded in the "/_layouts/default.html" file on line 20.
+Web-based platforms also need to load special fonts each time a new page is loaded.
+[Google Fonts](fonts.google.com) provides fonts free of charge and has an easy to use "embed code" creator.
+If your community chooses to change fonts, the new font will need to be embedded in the "/_layouts/default.html" file on line 20 and changed in the main.scss file on lines 8, 37, 41.